ygorcosta/wedeploy.com/ui/src/pages/tutorials/ruby/add-config-file.md

 ---
 title: "Add Config File"
-description: "In this section, you'll learn how to deploy an application using Node.js."
+description: "In this section, you'll learn how to deploy an application using WeDeploy Ruby."
-buttonTitle: "I added the wedeploy.json"
+buttonTitle: "I created the wedeploy.json"
-tutorialTitle: "Getting started with Node.js"
+tutorialTitle: "Getting started with Ruby"
-parentId: "nodejs"
+parentId: "ruby"
 layout: "tutorial"
 time: 40
 weight: 3